sf105/sttp-book/mutation-testing.md

 1. Search-based software testing
 1. Combinatorial testing

-{% include answer-begin.html %}
+{% set todo = "We need to develop more exercises for this chapter" %}

-Mutation testing.
+{% include "includes/todo.md" %}

-{% include exercise-answer-end.html %}
+## References

-{% assign todo = "We need to develop more exercises for this chapter" %}
+- Chapter 16 of the Software Testing and Analysis: Process, Principles, and Techniques.
+Mauro Pezzè, Michal Young, 1st edition, Wiley, 2007.
-{% include todo.html %}
+- Just, R., Jalali, D., Inozemtseva, L., Ernst, M. D., Holmes, R., & Fraser, G. (2014, November).
+Are mutants a valid substitute for real faults in software testing?.
+In Proceedings of the 22nd ACM SIGSOFT International Symposium on Foundations of Software Engineering (pp. 654-665).
+ACM.